Minrit/Salesforce-Org-Manager/README.md

 # Salesforce Org Manager

-An app for the Salesforce Developers to easily manage Salesforce Orgs.
+An app for the Salesforce Developers to easily manage Salesforce Orgs based on Flutter.
+* 🔒 All data are stored locally.
+Support Windows, macOS, iOS, Android and Web.
+* ⚡ Super fast.
+* ✈️ Light weight.
+* 📝 Easy to use.
+* 🚚 Support import and export.

 ## Introduction